 The opposition also cites a verse in the Qur’an which is as follows.
 Arrange the marriage of the spouse-less among you- [Qur’an 24:32]

 The wali is addressed in this verse.
-The women does not have right to marry without permission of her wali.
+The women do not have the right to marry without the permission of her wali.
 But there is an issue in this verse.

 Interpretation Of Word “Ayami”

-In view of above verse there is another hadith which is used by Ahnaf as evidence.
+Given the above verse, there is another hadith which is used by Ahnaf as evidence.